jpeckham/MetalStorming20/README.md

 CI
 --
-This repo includes a GitHub Actions workflow that builds and runs tests on pushes and PRs to `main`.
+GitHub Actions workflow builds and tests on pushes/PRs to `main`.

 License
 -------